jesopo/blog/_posts/2024-02-27-i-cant-feel.markdown

 bare hands, yelling out the names of the children they knew had been crushed and killed after their home collapsed after being directly hit by an Israeli bomb.
-The fathers must've known their kids were gone, they must've known their efforts were in vein, they must've known the lights of their lives had been taken already.
+The fathers must've known their kids were gone, they must've known their efforts were in vain, they must've known the lights of their lives had been taken already.
 I watched the panicked and desperate digging of pure fatherly instinct turn into a weeping so uncontrollable that their ability to try to dig started to fail them, until they collapsed into a defeated and destroyed